scottdermott/cordova-plugin-discovery/README.md

-# Cordova Android Service Discovery Plugin
+# Cordova Android Service Discovery

 Simple plugin to get any SSDP / UPnP / DLNA service on a local network